letienlocvn/ndg-cloud-developer-prj3/README.md

     ```
 4. `set_env.sh` is really for your backend application.
 Frontend applications have a different notion of how to store configurations.
 Configurations for the application endpoints can be configured inside of the `environments/environment.*ts` files.
 5. In `set_env.sh`, environment variables are set with `export $VAR=value`.
 Setting it this way is not permanent; every time you open a new terminal, you will have to run `set_env.sh` to reconfigure your environment variables.
 To verify if your environment variable is set, you can check the variable with a command like `echo $POSTGRES_USERNAME`.

+## Important:
+### My official repo is: https://github.com/gaconz/udacity-prj3

+This repo is just for submmision on Udacity.
+If you want to see process when i'm working on project.
+Please check this [https://github.com/gaconz/udacity-prj3]